-- We can either use store-bought black gram flour or prepare it at home by dry roasting lentils in medium flame, grind them at room temperature & sieve through a fine mesh.
-Else we can grind & sieve the roasted gram as below.
+- We can either use store-bought black gram flour or prepare it at home.
+First we need to dry roast lentils in medium flame, then grind them at room temperature & sieve the flour through a fine mesh.
+Also we can simply grind the roasted grams separately & prepare the flour as below.

 - If the dough becomes sticky, wrap it in a dry cotton cloth for some time; it helps to absorb the excessive moisture.

 - I fried 4 thattai in a batch & hence pressed 16 at a time; you may change the batch size according to the size of pan.